starskyreverie/cvplayground.ai/nn/pytorch/README.md

 ## Overview

 This folder contains the implementation of BabyCNN using pytorch.
+Besides the main scripts, there's also `distributed/`, and `/compression` folders that contain scripts for distributed training and compression (pruning and quantization).

 ## Setup Instructions